sandeep-codigo/DevOps-Task-1/README.md

 6) Pulled the image from docker hub
 7) run the application with the command sudo docker run -p

+## Commands Used :
+    docker image build -t flaskhelloworld .  -- Builds Our docker Image -- docker push flaskhelloworld   -- This will push our image to docker hub sudo docker pull codigo1892/flaskhelloworld:latest    -- to pull our application from dockerhub to EC2 sudo docker run -p 5000:5000 codigo1892/flaskhelloworld  -- to run our Flask application

 # Output

 [Click me ](http://3.112.127.195:5000/)